collegerecipes/collegerecipes.github.io/_savory/tart.md

 ---
-title: "Tomatoe Goats Cheese tart"
+title: "Tomatoe Goat's Cheese tart"
 excerpt: "Simply delicious"
 header:
-  image: /assets/images/risotto.jpg
+  image: /assets/images/tomatoetart.jpg
-  teaser: assets/images/risotto.jpg
+  teaser: assets/images/tomatoetart.jpg
 ---
 Ingredients

-* 250g arborio rice
-* 1L chicken broth
-* 400g of mushrooms
-* 20cL heavy cream
-* 10g butter
+* 1 shortbread crust
+* 4 medium Spanish tomatoes on the vine sliced
+* 100g delicate Goat's Cheese
-* 1 table spoon of grated garlic
+* 70g grated emmental
+* 50g mozarella
-* 2 shallots
+* 2 tablespoons of Dijon mustard
-* 1 table spoon of olive oil
+* 2 tablespoons of olive oil
-* 100g parmesan
+* 1 teaspoon pink peppercorn
-* thyme
+* basil (optional)

 Directions

-1. In a pan, sauté the garlic in the butter, add the mushrooms and cook for 10 minutes
-2. Add the cream, thyme, and pepper, and set aside
-3. In a saucepan, prepare 1L of chicken broth, and set aside
-4. In a seperate pan, heat up the olive oil, add the chopped shallots and the rice, and cook until the rice becomes translucent
-5. Add one ladle worth of brother into the rice, and stir until all humidity has been absorbed by the rice
-6. Repeat step 5 until you run out of broth
+1. Unroll your crust on a circular tart dish, poke some holes with a fork and pre-cook for 10 minutes at 180C (350F)
+2. Remove crust from oven, and spread with the Dijon mustard
+3. Add grated emmental and the mozarella on top of the mustard
-7. Add the cream+mushroom prep into the rice, mix well
+4. Add the sliced tomatoes over the cheese
-8. Turn off the heat, and add the parmesan in right before serving!
+5. Add the sliced goat's cheese over the tomatoes, sprinkle with olive oil
+6. Crush the pink peppercorn with your hands over the tomatoes
+7. Bake in oven for 20 minutes at 180C (350F)